 - 1. Relax before you begin to study.
 Close your eyes, relax your muscles, take a few deep breaths and then open your eyes.
-You study more effectively when you are relaxed. - Study with a pen and paper.
-Just reading your notes is not study. - Create a Study Plan prior to assessment and exam periods to help you organise your study. - 4.
-Find out what is being covered in the assessment/exam and ensure that these aspects are covered in your study. - Focus upon the aspects that you don't know. - 6.
-Apply the study techniques that work for you, e.g. Mind MappingTM, Venn Diagrams, mnemonics, acrostic poems, cue cards, flash cards, study posters, etc. - Study for a maximum of one hour on a subject. - Avoid studying similar subjects one after the other, e.g. Maths and Physics. - Take a break of about 10-30 minutes between subjects to allow your mind to process the details.
-Avoid reading, watching TV, texting during this time. - 10.
+You study more effectively when you are relaxed. - 2.
+Study with a pen and paper.
+Just reading your notes is not study. - 3.
+Create a study plan prior to assessment and exam periods to help you organise your study. - Find out what is being covered in the assessment/exam and ensure that these aspects are covered in your study. - 5.
+Focus upon the aspects that you don't know. - 6.
+Apply the study techniques that work for you, eg mind mapping, venn diagrams, mnemonics, acrostic poems, cue cards, study posters, etc. - 7.
+Study for a maximum of one hour on a subject. - 8.
+Avoid studying similar subjects one after the other, eg Maths and Physics. - 9.
+Take a break of about 10-30 minutes between subjects to allow your mind to process the details.
+During this time avoid reading, watching TV, texting. - 10.
 Go regularly over your class notes. - 11.
 Use bright colours to highlight facts in your notes. - 12.
 Make images in your notes to help your remember your facts. - 13.
 Study the most important facts at the beginning and end of each subject study session. - 14.
 Teach someone else about what you are studying.